 It’s said that Trajan’s Market, built around A.D.
 100, is the world’s first covered shopping mall.
 A prominent landmark and a symbol of imperial power since A.D.
 113, Trajan’s Column in Rome was a focal point of the great forum and market complex built by Emperor Trajan on the north side of the Roman Forum.

 The arcades in Trajan’s Market are thought by many to have been Emperor Trajan’s administrative offices.
 It’s still possible to visit several levels of the multi-level structure.
 Highlights of Trajan’s Market include the remains of a library and delicate marble floors.
 This is also the location of the Museo dei Fori Imperiali.
 Go beyond the Colosseum and visit this place too.

 Address: Via Quattro Novembre, 94 | Hours: Daily, 9:30 am to 7:30 pm

 5. Palazzo di Venezia

-Palazzo Venezia is one of my favorite monuments in all of Rome for reasons far from its lack-luster facade or the infamous Mussolini balcony but we should get them out of the way.
+Palazzo Venezia is one of my favorite monuments in all of Rome for reasons that go beyond the lack-luster facade or the infamous Mussolini balcony, but we should get them out of the way.

 While the structure feels like it is in Piazza Venezia, the front is actually in the adjacent Piazza S. Marco.
-The structure is a brick and stone building that has origins all the way back to 336 AD.
-There have been numerous improvements over time making the building more of a complex that it is today.
+The structure is a brick and stone building that has origins all the way back to A.D.
+336. There have been numerous improvements over time, turning the building into more of the complex it is today.

-The purpose of this building is what is truly interesting to me.
-Major restoration happened in the late 15th century when the building functioned as a papal residence for a short period.
-Eventually, it was given to the Kingdom of Venice as a gift which is likely when the neighboring piazza took the name Piazza San Marco.
+What is truly interesting is the purpose of this building.
+A major restoration took place in the late 15th century when the building functioned as a papal residence for a short period.
+Eventually, it was given to the Kingdom of Venice as a gift, which is likely when the neighboring piazza took the name Piazza San Marco.